JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 After open it in your IDE

-Please find all _"TODO: see it"_ occorences
+Please find all __"TODO: see it"__ occorences in all files, it needs your attention

 And enjoy :-)